Renew Your Certified Residential Appraiser

-Submitting an application for renewal
+Submitting an Application for Renewal

-- Renew Online:
+- Renew online:

 - Renew online using our Online Services.
 If you have not renewed online before, you may need to register first.

-- Pay the renewal fee online using our Online Services no later than the expiration date of your license
+- Pay the renewal fee online using our Online Services no later than the expiration date of your license.

 - Renew by mail:

 An extension must be submitted by the expiration date.
-Persons granted a 60-day extension may not perform appraisals in federally-related transactions.
+Persons granted a 60-day extension may not perform appraisals in federally-related transactions and will be reported as non-AQB compliant on the National Registry.
 The education must be completed within 60 days of the extension expiration date or the certification will automatically be placed on inactive status and supervision of any trainees will be terminated.
-You must provide copies of course completion certificates to verify satisfactory completion of courses within the 60 day period.
+Completion of the required ACE courses must be reflected in the license holder's electronic license record.

 Requesting Active and Inactive Status

-Requesting Inactive status
+Requesting Inactive Status

-Requesting Active status
+Requesting Active Status

-- Satisfy 28 hours of appraiser continuing education for each two-year renewal period the certification has been inactive, which must include the 7-hour National USPAP Update course
+- Satisfy 28 hours of appraiser continuing education for each two-year renewal period the certification has been inactive, which must include the 7-hour National USPAP Update course.

 - Pay the required National Registry fee and active status fee.